Using WSL in Windows

 Note

-this command needs to be used only one time,unless the computer has restarted.
-1-1 is the device’s bus id <BUSID> I would like to bind.
+Use this command only once unless the computer restarts.
+1-1 is the device’s <BUSID> you want to bind.

-1. After binding, please attach the specified device to WSL with this command in the Powershell command prompt.
+5. After binding, attach the specified device to WSL with the following command in the PowerShell command prompt.

 usbipd attach --wsl --busid <BUSID>